Last updated on September 27th, 2022

 Types of Diabetes

 The various types of diabetes are as follows:

-- Type-1 Diabetes: A chronic condition when your pancreas does not produce enough insulin or no insulin.
+- Type-1 Diabetes: A chronic condition when your pancreas does not produce enough insulin.
 It mainly occurs in adolescents.

-- Type -2 Diabetes: When your body does not use insulin properly due to body cells being insulin resistant.
-It is more common at the age of 45and above.
+- Type -2 Diabetes: A condition When your body does not use insulin properly because body cells become insulin resistant.
+It is more common at the age of 45 and above

 - DKA(ketoacidosis diabetes): A severe condition when your body produces excess ketones.